 This is a pretty simple test to setup, all you’ll need to do is get your current banner set & landing page and run it in a split test with your chosen remarketing audience against a blank set of banners with a different destination URL.
 Depending on what network you’re using you may need to get creative as to how the blank set of banners looks as plain-white banners can possibly be disapproved.

 What you’ll find is that both sets will generate view-through conversions due to the issues identified above, so you will need to keep running the test until you have statistically significant data.
-Once you do, the difference in view-through conversions between the two will give you some insight into the actual impact the banners are having on the end conversion.
+Once you do, the difference in view-through conversions between the two (standardised so each has the same impressions) will give you some insight into the actual impact the banners are having on the end conversion.